 Like your phone bill, saving money on insurance is another simple way to reduce your monthly spending.
 There are also numerous ways to accomplish this.
-One common strategy is to bundle things like car and home insurance with a single provider since this usually lands you a better rate.
+One common strategy is bundling things like car and home insurance with a single provider, which usually gives you a better rate.
 If you currently have two separate insurance policies, check with your provider if bundling saves you money.

 Alternatively, you can use an online insurance broker to find cheaper insurance policies that suit your needs.
 For example, Gabi lets you compare home and auto insurance rates from over 40 insurance providers to find the best plans.
 According to Gabi, users save an average of $961 per year by using the service.

 You shouldn’t expect thousands of dollars in savings, but even $20 to $40 of a lower monthly premium is hundreds of dollars in savings annually.

 Sometimes, the fastest way to build a habit is to automate it.
 This is especially true if you’re struggling to learn how to save money.
 Rather than forgetting to put money aside each month, set up automatic deposits from your checking account into a high-interest savings account.
 Doing this ensures you never miss a beat to save more.
 Plus, the money you put aside can slowly turn into the start of an emergency fund or nice nest egg.